dschmenk/PLASMA/README.md

 ### Increment and Decrement

 PLASMA has an increment and decrement statement.
 This is different than the increment and decrement operations in languages like C and Java.
-Instead, they cannot be part of an expression and only exist as a statement in postfix:
+They cannot be part of an expression, and only exist as a statement in postfix:

 ```
 byte i